 16th July 2019

-The following are Equality Now’s input to the United Nations High Level Political Forum on Sustainable Development 2019.
+The following are Equality Now’s inputs to the United Nations High-Level Political Forum on Sustainable Development 2019.

-Every July, the United Nations hosts the High Level Political Forum (HLPF) in New York where civil society organizations, including Equality Now, and United Nations member states, and attendees collectively review progress against the Sustainable Development Goals (SDGs).
-In addition to making recommendations to governments, we take part in several panel discussions and side events throughout the HLPF period and often organize and co-sponsor events ourselves.
+Every July, the United Nations hosts the High-Level Political Forum (HLPF) in New York, where civil society organisations, including Equality Now, and United Nations member states, as well as attendees, collectively review progress against the Sustainable Development Goals (SDGs).
+In addition to making recommendations to governments, we take part in several panel discussions and side events throughout the HLPF period and often organise and co-sponsor events ourselves.

 Equality Now’s recommendations in 2019 focused on urging governments to: